Knowing the theory behind and how to calculate molecular weights and moles is important.

-How many milligrams of sodium ions are contained in a 600mg tablet of sodium chloride?
+How many milligrams of sodium ions are in a 600mg tablet of sodium chloride?

-Step 2 – Find the Total Quantity of Sodium Ions
+Step 2 – Find total number of sodium ions

-Therefore, there are 235.9 milligrams of sodium ions in a 600mg tablet of Sodium Chloride.
+Answer – 235.9 milligrams of sodium ions in a 600mg tablet of sodium chloride.

-Step 1 – Find the empirical formula for Lithium Carbonate and calculate its molecular weight.
+Step 1 – Find the empirical formula for lithium carbonate and calculate molecular weight.

-Step 2 – Calculate the percentage of Lithium inside this Lithium Carbonate compound.
+Step 2 – Calculate the percentage of lithium inside the tablet.

-Lithium occupies 14 parts of the 74 part compound.
-Thus, Lithium occupies 18.92% of the compound.
+Lithium occupies 14 parts of the 74 part compound – meaning lithium occupies 18.92% of the compound.

 What weight of ferrous gluconate contains the same quantity of iron as a tablet containing 200mg of ferrous sulphate (dried)?

-We can now multiple this percentage by 200mg to determine how much iron is in ferrous sulphate.
+We multiply this percentage by 200mg to determine how much iron is in ferrous sulphate.
 Thus, 36.84% of 200mg works out to be 73.68mg.

-Now we can proceed to answer the remainder of the problem.
-We need to find a weight of ferrous gluconate which contains the same amount of iron as that in ferrous sulphate i.e. 73.68mg.
+Now, we can answer the rest of the question.
+We need to find a weight of ferrous gluconate that contains the same amount of iron as the amount found in ferrous sulphate i.e. 73.68mg.

 The empirical formula of ferrous gluconate is C12H22FeO12.2H2O.

-After much laborious table checking, you’ll determine ferrous gluconate to have a molecular weight of 482.
-We can also see from the formula that only 1 molecule of iron i.e. 56 parts of the 482, consist of it.
-We can use proportional sets to work out the equivalent quantity of iron of ferrous gluconate as illustrated below.
+Ferrous gluconate, then, has a molecular weight of 482.
+From the formula, we identify that only 1 molecule of iron i.e. 56 parts of the 482, consist of it.
+We use proportional sets to calculate the equivalent quantity of iron in ferrous gluconate.

-In conclusion, 634.2mg of ferrous gluconate contains the same quantity of iron as 200mg of ferrous sulphate.
+Answer – 634.2mg of ferrous gluconate contains the same quantity of iron in 200mg of ferrous sulphate.

-Calculate the amount of adrenaline acid tartrate required in each millilitre of adrenaline injection.
+Calculate the amount of adrenaline acid tartrate needed in each milliliter of adrenaline injection.
 Adrenaline injection contains 100 micrograms of adrenaline (as the acid tartrate) per mL.
 The molecular weights of adrenaline and adrenaline acid tartrate are 183 and 333, respectively.

-In conclusion, each millilitre of injection contains 182 micrograms of adrenaline acid tartrate, which is itself equivalent to 100 micrograms of adrenaline.
+Answer – each milliliter of injection contains 182 micrograms of adrenaline acid tartrate – itself equivalent to 100 micrograms of adrenaline.

 Using the BNF equivalents for quinine (as anhydrous base), quinine bisulphate and quinine dihydrochloride and given that quinine anhydrous base has a molecular weight of 324, estimate the molecular weights of the other two salts.

-Hence, we can estimate the molecular weights for quinine bisulphate and quinine dihydrochloride as 548 and 395 respectively.
+Answer – we estimate molecular weights for quinine bisulphate and quinine dihydrochloride as 548 and 395 respectively.